 To get the first set that includes skip counting 1s, 2s and 3s, GO HERE!

-Don’t you just love this freebie?!
+Don’t you just love this awesome set?!
 The design is simply beautiful and there is so much you can do with them!
 To get it, simply click the button you prefer below, follow the steps and you will receive the file directly in your inbox for you to print.

 Butterfly Skip Counting 4s 3-part cards